Random neural networks

 Suggestive parallel with random projections.
 Not strictly recurrent, but same general idea: He, Wang, and Hopcroft (2016).

-Lukoševičius and Jaeger (2009) mapped out various types as at 2009:.
+Lukoševičius and Jaeger (2009) mapped out various types as at 2009:

 From a dynamical systems perspective, there are two main classes of RNNs.
-Models from the first class are characterized by an energy-minimizing stochastic dynamics and symmetric connections.
+Models from the first class are characterised by an energy-minimising stochastic dynamics and symmetric connections.
 The best known instantiations are Hopfield networks, Boltzmann machines, and the recently emerging Deep Belief Networks.
 These networks are mostly trained in some unsupervised learning scheme.
-Typical targeted network functionalities in this field are associative memories, data compression, the unsupervised modeling of data distributions, and static pattern classification, where the model is run for multiple time steps per single input instance to reach some type of convergence or equilibrium (but see e.g., Taylor, Hinton, and Roweis (2006) for extension to temporal data).
+Typical targeted network functionalities in this field are associative memories, data compression, the unsupervised modelling of data distributions, and static pattern classification, where the model is run for multiple time steps per single input instance to reach some type of convergence or equilibrium (but see e.g., Taylor, Hinton, and Roweis (2006) for extension to temporal data).
 The mathematical background is rooted in statistical physics.
 In contrast, the second big class of RNN models typically features a deterministic update dynamics and directed connections.
 Systems from this class implement nonlinear filters, which transform an input time series into an output time series.
 The mathematical background is nonlinear dynamical systems.
 The standard training mode is supervised.

 2 Non-random reservoir computing